alegiac95/Imaging-transcriptomics/README.md

 > **NOTE** Versions from v1.0.0 are or will be maintained.
 The original script linked by the BioRxiv preprint (v0.0) is
-> still available on GitHub but no changes will be made to that code.
+> [still available on GitHub](https://github.com/alegiac95/Imaging_Transcriptomics_preprint) but no changes will be made to that code.
 If you have downloaded or used that script please
 > update to the newer version by installing this new version.

 ## Installation

-> **NOTE** We recommend to install the package in a dedicated environment of you choice
+> **NOTE** We recommend to install the package in a dedicated environment of your choice
 > (e.g., [venv](https://docs.python.org/3/library/venv.html) or [anaconda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)).
 Once you have created your environment and you
 > have activated it, you can follow the below guide to install the package and dependencies.
 This process will avoid
 > clashes between conflicting packages that could happen during/after the installation.